Henry Badeley, 1st Baron Badeley: Career

-As an engraver, Badeley designed bookplates for many customers, including members of the Peerage.
+As an engraver, Badeley designed bookplates for many customers, including members of the peerage.
 He designed a bookplate for the House of Lords Library in 1910, almost 40 years before his own elevation to the peerage.
 Many of his bookplates and other engravings survive in library and museum collections.

 Death

-Lord Badeley died unmarried in September 1951, aged 77, when the barony became extinct.
+Lord Badeley was a devoted Roman Catholic.
+He died unmarried in 1951 in London, aged 77, when the barony became extinct.